 Perhaps you’d also like the look of these macrame air plant hangers.
-The containers are actually sections of plastic Easter eggs but you can improvise with this part.
+The containers are sections of plastic Easter eggs but you can improvise with this part.
 To make the hanger, use faux suede cording or something similar.

 Hanging Glass Terrarium

-The most popular option is this glass terrarium which you can hang with fishing line.
+The most popular option is this glass terrarium which you can hang with the fishing line.
 Inside the terrarium, you can put colored sand at the bottom, add pebbles, and put the air plant on top.

 Hanging Brass Plant Holder

 You can either put the air plant directly in this geometric holder or contain it in a planter.
 The inspiration comes from a traditional Finnish ornament made of straw or reeds.
 The holders are hung above dining tables.

 The Sphere hanging baskets let you mix and match your air plants for a lush display.
 They come in four different sizes and they pair with custom-fitted liners.

 The baskets are made of steel with a rust patina and they are suitable for both indoor and outdoor use.